masterbioinfo/projetwalker/Doc/RM.md

 Shift2Me :sparkles: : 2D-NMR chemical shifts analyzer for protein protein interactions (PPI).
 ===============================
 ---
-Shift2me is a 2D-NMR chemical shifts analyzer for PPI.
+Shift2Me is a 2D-NMR chemical shifts analyzer for PPI.
 The goal of the program is to identify the residues implicated in a PPI.

-Given a .list file format, which contains the Residues numbers and the chemical shifts of 15N and 1H, the program will calculate the delta of the chemical shifts for each titration done during the experience.
+Given a .list file format, which contains the residue numbers and the chemical shifts of 15N and 1H, the program will calculate the delta of the chemical shifts for each titration done during the experience.

 Different graphs will be generated at the end.

-- __A map2D__ : Two-dimensional graph wich shows the evolution of the chemicals shifts of 15N and 1H during each titration for all the residues.
+- __Shiftmap__ : Two-dimensional graph wich shows the evolution of the chemicals shifts of **<sup>15</sup>N** and **<sup>1</sup>H** during each titration for all the residues.

-- __Histogram__ : A histogram for each titration will show the delta of the chemical shifts in function of the residue number.
-In order to select the residues implicated in a PPI, the user can choose a cutoff.
+- __Histogram__ : A histogram for each titration will show the **delta of the chemical shifts** in function of the **residue number**.
+In order to select the residues implicated in a PPI, the user can choose a **cutoff**.

 - __Curves__ : A curve can be generated for each residue implicated in a PPI.
-The curve shows the delta of the chemical shifts of the residue in fuction of the the ratio of the concentration of the titrant protein to the concentration of the titrated protein.
+The curve shows the **delta of the chemical shifts** of the residue in function of the the **ratio of the concentration of the titrant protein to the concentration of the titrated protein**.

 - In __GUI__ mode, a representation 3D of the protein structure is added.
-The user can choose a PDB code, the residues numbers and change the representation mode.
+The user can choose a PDB code, the residue numbers and change the representation mode.

 # Installation <a name="installation"></a>
 ----